Understanding your child's grade report

-Standards-based report cards (grades K-4)
+Standards-based grade reports (grades K-4)

-This type of report card helps parents and students understand exactly what is expected of them in each subject and developmental area.
+This type of grade report helps parents and students understand exactly what is expected of them in each subject and developmental area.
 In areas where the student has met the a certain standard, the teacher enters a +, while a - is recorded for those learning areas still in need of support.
 This grading system allows teachers to keep track of exactly what your child has already learned, but it also gives you valuable information about the academic and developmental areas where your child would benefit from more help and practice.

-Traditional report cards (grades 5-12)
+Traditional grade reports (grades 5-12)